sunnyvalechha/Devops-Prep/README.md

 **Promote application from Dev env to Production env**

+# Monitoring Grafana / Prometheus / Thanos

+What are challenges with Prometheus?

+# Kubernetes

 What is the Port range of Service Node-Port?
 - 30,000 to 32,767

+Kubernetes Pause containers ?
+How 2 containers are running in a single pod having single IP?
+How do you handle kubernetes security?
+How do you handle kubernetes secretes?
+What is Init containers and why do we need it ?
+Difference btw voluntary and Invouluntary distruption?
+What is Pod distruption budget ?
+What is Ingress controller ?